charlesashby/conditional-image-generation/README.md

 ### Setup

 - Download the [COCO 2014 dataset](http://lisaweb.iro.umontreal.ca/transfert/lisa/datasets/mscoco_inpaiting/)
+- Fork the [Skip-Thought vector repo](https://github.com/ryankiros/skip-thoughts) and download the necessary dependencies
 - Change the path to the dataset in data_utils.py
 - Run create_embedding_dict function to create a pickled version of the embedded captions
 - Run the model you want by calling main.py in the terminal